top of page

 dan.PNG

-It was a wonderful rewarding job but my dream has always been to have a small machine shop where I coud build and sell some of the really cool demos and instruments that are no longer made but still have relevance to those teaching/learning physics.
+It was a wonderful rewarding job but I have always wanted a small machine shop where I coud build and sell some of the really cool demos and instruments that are no longer made but still have relevance to those teachingor learning physics.
 Since my retirement in May of 2019 I have been able to build that shop and put together this web site.
 I have built and released my first product and am looking forward to sharing some of my experiences with others through this web site.

 About Pure Unobtanium: